 Enterprise - Custom

-For a custom price, Tribe will build the community you need or integrate into your existing app or website with all the features and functions you need to customize your platform.
+For a custom price, Tribe will build a custom domain for the community you need or integrate into your existing native app, or website with all the features and functions you need to customize your platform.
 You’ll also have access to built-in legal review to keep watch over your community.

 Tribe is not a learning platform nor a learning management system.
 Mighty Networks and Disco, for example, are designed for people who run virtual courses and create content for members in their community.